noticeable-app/noticeable-timeline-iframe/README.md

 </script>
 ```

-and replace the timeline URL by yours.
+replace the timeline URL by yours, and set the correct value for `singlePageApp`.
 Then, place an `iframe` element in your page content:

 ```html
 <iframe id="noticeable-iframe" width="100%" height="100%" frameborder="0" scrolling="no"/>